Information for City/Town Organizations Regarding BAYS MIDSEASON TEAM SWAP GUIDELINES – Grades 3-8 and High School teams.

 Are All Teams Eligible to be Swapped?

 Again, this process is only intended to provide relief for the most seriously misplaced teams.
 BAYS will not engage in wholesale modifications to team section assignments except under the most extreme circumstances.
 BAYS rarely moves teams in Grades 6-8 Divisions 1 and 2, which are MTOC-eligible sections.
+High School sections also generally do not have many swaps, but they are possible.

 What if I think my Team Needs a Section Change?